 Therefore, applications for a high priority assessment would always be started before any standard priority cases on the customer list.
 Within each priority category the date the OT6 is received will determine which case is started first with the oldest case being given priority.

 As soon as the OT6 is received the process of checking eligibility is carried out to ensure applicants who are not eligible are aware of their options at an early stage.

-The Council will write to the applicant advising of the receipt of an OT6 along with the Preliminary DFG assessment forms where required, which once completed and returned will help us to carry out a test of resources which will calculate if you have a contribution towards any adaptation work or not.
+Once you have applied and received a OT assessment, the council will receive the referral of Lancashire Adult Services, we will then will write to the applicant advising of the receipt of an OT6 along with the Preliminary DFG assessment forms where required, which once completed and returned will help us to carry out a test of resources which will calculate if you have a contribution towards any adaptation work or not.

 We will write to you to advise you of the outcome of the assessment, where the contribution is greater than the cost of the adaptation you will be informed, and the application will then be cancelled otherwise you will be placed onto the appropriate waiting list.

 All applications are dealt with in accordance with the priority awarded them and in date order.
 All applications are subject to a test of financial resources in accordance with the Housing Grants, Construction and Regeneration Act 1996 (as amended) to determine the amount to be contributed towards the cost of the work.
 In accordance with legislation the test of financial resources will not be applied in cases where an application is being made on behalf of a child or young person living in any tenure.